The Electrical Atom

 Pₐ = Vₐ.Iₐ {J/s}

 As temperature rises, the potential energy holding electrons to their proton partners increases.
-But as the temperature of proton-electron shells reduces linearly from shell-1 to shell-Z/2, only the outer electron shells - those with a PE less than that applied by the battery - will be released.
+But as the temperature of proton-electron shells reduces linearly from shell-1 to shell-Z/2; only those electron shells with a PE less than that applied by the battery will be released.

 Zꞌ refers to the number of electrons that will be released by the applied Voltage.